MatheusBenestorff/FitLogApp/README.md

 # FitLog

-Build custom workouts and track your progress.
+Create custom workouts and track your progress.

 ## Architecture